Elasticsearch Use Cases: Advanced Search Engine for Your Online Marketplace

 These are just to name a few.
 And if you are wondering how to use elasticsearch, continue reading.

 Elasticsearch use cases - ExpoIQ: How does it actually work?

 ExpoIQ is a marketplace platform that connects businesses in a new format.
-On its website, you can search for companies that would typically present their services, new releases, innovations in the related events or have their booths at expos.
+On its website, you can search for companies that would typically present their services, new releases, and innovations in related events or have their booths at expos.

 The challenge to meet new organizations has never been as strongly felt as during the pandemic.
 In such times, how can people find and connect with the best prospects when there are no events?
 With ExpoIQ you can.